martinlaursen97/login-opgave/README.md

 Disse informationer gemmes i en tabel i MySQL (plain text ).

+##How to use
+1. Create and connect to MySql database.
+2. Create table of users (AI int id, string username, string password).
+3. Change path, user, password in resources/application.properties to match your own.

 ## Contributing to UI Projekt
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.